rticommunity/rticonnextdds-connector-py/docs/data.rst

 The types you use to write or read data may included nested structs, sequences and arrays of primitive types or structs, etc.

-These types are defined in the XML following the format of `RTI's XML-Based Application Creation <https://community.rti.com/static/documentation/connext-dds/current/doc/manuals/connext_dds/xml_application_creation/html_files/RTI_ConnextDDS_CoreLibraries_XML_AppCreation_GettingStarted/index.htm#XMLBasedAppCreation/UnderstandingPrototyper/XMLTagsConfigEntities.htm%3FTocPath%3D5.%2520Understanding%2520XML-Based%2520Application%2520Creation%7C5.5%2520XML%2520Tags%2520for%2520Configuring%2520Entities%7C_____0>`__.
+These types are defined in the XML as described in :ref:`Data Types`.

 To access the data, :class:`Instance` and :class:`SampleIterator` provide setters and getters that expect a ``fieldName`` string.
 This section describes